-Two concerns about the Bayesian analysis include the computational time and programming intensity.
-However, with the availability of powerful computing facilities, the computing time is not a big problem any more.
-For example, the multiple regression model took about 10 seconds to finish the estimation procedure on an "out-of-dated" laptop (Celeron 1.7 and 512M RAM).
-The growth curve model with N=1000 and T=5 took about 120 seconds.
-For the confirmatory factor model example, it took only 30 minutes to finish the whole simulation study (with 100 sets of data).
+Two concerns about the Bayesian analysis include the computational time and programming intensity required.
+However, with the availability of powerful computing facilities, computing time is not an obstacle anymore.
+For example, the multiple regression model took about 10 sec to finish the estimation procedure on an outdated laptop (Celeron 1.7 MHz processor and 512 MB of RAM).
+The growth curve model with N=1,000 and T=5 took about 120 sec.
+For the confirmatory factor model example, it took only 30 min to finish the whole simulation study (with 100 sets of data).
 Furthermore, although the different models need different model specification, the example WinBUGS codes for many models can be obtained freely.
-By simply replacing the model specification part in our example and with a few other minor changes, a new data set can be analyzed by a new model.
+By simply replacing the model specification part in our example and making a few other minor changes, a new data set can be analyzed by a new model.

-For the aim of illustration, we only used three relatively simple models as examples.
-However, the same procedure allows and shows advantages when estimating more complex models which cannot be analyzed in SAS easily, such as the change point models (McArdle & Wang, 2007; Wang & McArdle, under review), dynamic item response models (Ram et al., 2005) and categorical dynamic factor models (Zhang & Nesselroade, 2007).
-Complexity of models also made the difference of computation time less noticeable between Bayesian and MLE methods.
+For the aim of illustration, we used three relatively simple models as examples.
+However, the same procedure allows and shows advantages when estimating more complex models that cannot be analyzed in SAS easily, such as the change point models (McArdle & Wang, 2008; Wang & McArdle, 2008), dynamic item response models (Ram et al., 2005), and categorical dynamic factor models (Zhang & Nesselroade, 2007).
+Complexity of models also made the difference in computation time less noticeable between Bayesian and MLE methods.
 However, the precision of the parameter estimates is even better for Bayesian methods.

 To close the discussion, we would like to evaluate the proposed procedure based on our practical experience.
-First, this procedure is very useful for analyzing data using the similar model.
-For example, when we analyzed the cognitive data using the same linear growth curve model, we only need to import the data into SAS and run the exact same procedure without changing anything except the name of the data set.
+First, this procedure is very useful for analyzing data using a similar model.
+For example, analyzing the cognitive data using the same linear growth curve model, we only need to import the data into SAS and run the exact same procedure, changing only the name of the data set.
 Second, this procedure is especially useful for simulation studies.
-It is well known that WinBUGS is not flexible for simulation studies because it can run only single replication at one time.
+It is well known that WinBUGS is not flexible for simulation studies because it can run only a single replication at one time.
 Our procedure can be viewed as a useful supplement to WinBUGS.
-This procedure has been proved useful in Bowels (2006), Zhang, Hamaker, and Nesselroade (in press), and Zhang and Nesselroade (2007) for different simulation studies.
+This procedure has been proved useful in Bowels (2006), Zhang, Hamaker, and Nesselroade (2008). and Zhang and Nesselroade (2007) for different simulation studies.